spotwise/railyard/README.md

     rails new SITENAME -m https://github.com/spotwise/railyard/raw/master/railyard.rb

 Replace SITENAME with the name of the project to be created.
 The Rails system will create a new Ruby on Rails site in the local directory and run the template directly from the web.
+N.B.
+The above line will not work in Ruby 3.0.0 due to breaking changes that have not yet been fixed in the underlying framework.
+Until this has been fixed the Ruby 2.7 branch can be used.

 Once the site has been created, then change to the site directory and run